-The mandate of the College of Vocational Rehabilitation Professionals (The College) is to protect the public.
+The mandate of the College of Vocational Rehabilitation Professionals (The College) is to protect the public and establish the minimum requirement of competency and certification.
 The primary function of the College is to ensure their members are qualified, competent and following clearly defined standards of practice and ethics.

-Ensures vocational rehabilitation practice excellence through Standards of Practice, Practice Guidelines, a Code of Ethics and a Disciplinary process.
+- Ensures vocational rehabilitation practice excellence through Standards of Practice and a Disciplinary process.

-Meets or exceeds the standards of other professionally regulated colleges.
+- Meets the standards of other professionally regulated colleges.

-Is an independent, not-for-profit, corporation with a national membership.
+- Is an independent, not-for-profit, federal corporation with national registration.